azurblau82-COH/web-scraping-challenge/README.md

 Could'nt make the '/n' go away so I used a .strip('/n')

 Scrape 2
-The link to a full size image, actually doesn't really give you a high res image, so I used the one on the site
+The button with link to a full size image, actually doesn't really give you a high res image, so I used the image on the site

 Scrape 3
 Scraping the table, then do some cleaning up